susiteemu/pub_config/README.md

-# This repository contains all of my workstation public configurations
+# This repository contains all of my workstation's public configurations

 ## Installation